isomerpages/sportsg-corp/_singapore-sports-institute/Athlete Life/Athletes Stories.md

 *   Additional make-up classes whenever he is back from competitions
 *   Leave of absence for overseas training and competition stints

+> “It was tough as at ITE.
+Luckily I had good support from the school and friends who were always there to help me with my schoolwork whenever I missed classes.
+The support allowed me to focus on my studies and bowling, providing me with the opportunity to fulfil my dream of pursuing the customised RP-SSP DSLM course and bowl at my highest potential.” - Muhammad Jaris Goh, Team Singapore Bowler
+2015 Qubica AMF Men’s World Cup, Bronze Medallist

 ![VeronicaShantiPereira](/images/What%20We%20Do/Singapore%20Sports%20Institute/Athlete%20Life/SpexEducation/Athletes%20Stories/VeronicaShantiPereira.png)

 #### **Veronica Shanti Pereira – Team Singapore Track & Field Athlete**